itayinbarr/MiniMe/README.md

 TextSense
 ==============================

-A recurrent neural network model I trained, in attempt to challenge my friends to an advanced Turing test.
+A recurrent neural network model I created & trained, in attempt to challenge my friends to an advanced Turing test.

 Rather than asking if a sequence of text is made up by a man or machine,